University of Colorado at Boulder

 Chácaras may provide the means to break into this economy while simultaneously strengthening a waning cultural identity.
 Numerous Ngöbe artesanal organizations have been founded to promote the practice and sale of chácaras and other traditional arts.
 The Asosiación de Mujeres Ngöbe (ASMUNG), or Ngöbe Women’s Association, works to improve women’s economic status and the living conditions of their children through the sale of their own handiwork, reducing the need to rely on absent husbands for income.
 But many challenges affront the efforts made by ASMUNG and other artesanal groups, for the market is developing slowly, with little coordination, and with competition from non-indigenous vendors of Ngöbe artesanal knockoffs.
 This report represents an attempt to examine the traditional and potential values that chácaras hold for the Ngöbe and an investigation into what it takes to make them.

 Anthropology | Economics | Growth and Development | Social and Cultural Anthropology

 Taber, Danica, "El Arte Ngöbe de la Chácara: Su Significado Cultural y Potenciál Financiero en una Asociación de Artesanas" (2006).
 Independent Study Project (ISP) Collection.
-Paper 372.
+372.